Real-Yash/Real-Yash/README.md

 - Hi, I’m @hyperyuva
-- I’m interested in AI and YouTube
+- I’m interested in AI and Data Science
-- I’m currently learning Dart & flutter
+- I’m currently learning python for DS
 - You can cheakout my YouTube at www.youtube.com/c/Hyperyuva
 - How to reach me just text me!